dead-claudia/thallium/README.md

 This list is in a very rough chronological order.

-1. Create basic reporters for ~~TAP,~~ ~~spec,~~ and dot.
+1. ~~Create basic reporters for TAP, spec, and dot.~~ **Done!**
-    - I plan on adding browser support + DOM support *after* I write a proper CommonJS loader for the browser.
-Due to the architecture, I can't load the tests correctly otherwise.
+    - I plan on adding browser support + DOM support *after* Karma 1.0 is released, because I need a [specific feature](https://github.com/karma-runner/karma/pull/1825) due to the library's architecture.
     - Note that these three are directly blocking 0.1.
 2. Finish documenting this project.
 This mainly includes the core assertions.
 3. Support flaky tests via first-class retries.
 This would be enormously useful for several.